swiftlang/swift-evolution/proposals/0483-inline-array-sugar.md

 > _type → sized-array-type_
 >
 > **Grammar of a sized array type**
-> _sized-array-type → [ expression `x` type ]_
+> _sized-array-type → [ expression `of` type ]_

 Note that while the grammar allows for any expression, this is currently limited to only integer literals, as required by the current implementation of `InlineArray`.
-If that restriction changes, so would the valuye allowed in the expression in the sugar.
+If that restriction changes, so would the value allowed in the expression in the sugar.

 The new sugar is equivalent to declaring a type of `InlineArray`, so all rules that can be applied to the generic placeholders for the unsugared version also apply to the sugared version: